-We consider grounding open domain dialogues with images.
-Existing work \cite{shuster2018engaging,huber2018emotional} formalizes the problem as response generation (or selection) with both a given image and several turns of conversation history as contexts, and focuses on benchmarking a combination of state-of-the-art neural structures in image modeling and dialogue modeling with either crowd-sourced data \cite{shuster2018engaging} or selected data from social media \cite{huber2018emotional}.
-Figure \ref{fig:img_chat} shows an example of image-grounded dialogues used in the existing work \cite{shuster2018engaging}.
-While these work provides test beds for future studies, the scale of the data (e.g., a few hundred thousand triples) could impede further progress, due to the expensive and exhausting nature of human effort, and the fact that one has to give up a large proportion of conversations in social media as they are naturally formed without images (e.g., more than $70$\% conversations in Twitter as indicated in \cite{morris2016most}).
-Motivated by this, we propose leveraging both multi-modal data (i.e., image-context-response triples) and large scale of single-modal data (i.e., textual dialogues) for image-grounded response generation.
-The key idea is that we assume that there is a latent image behind a textual conversation, and try to recover the visual background from the text.
-Advantages of our approach are two-fold: (1) for image-grounded conversation where an image is given first, textual dialogues with latent visual variables can augment the multi-modal data, and help alleviate the data sparsity issue; and (2) for text-based conversation where only textual dialogues are available, the latent variables can provide visual signals for response generation, and help suppress ``safe responses'' \cite{li2015diversity}.
+We consider grounding open domain dialogues with their visual scene information which could be represented by images.
+Existing work \cite{shuster-etal-2020-image,huber2018emotional} formalizes the problem as response generation (or selection) with both a given image and several turns of conversation history as contexts, and focuses on benchmarking a combination of state-of-the-art neural structures in image modeling and dialogue modeling with either crowd-sourced data \cite{shuster-etal-2020-image} or selected data from social media \cite{huber2018emotional}.
+Figure \ref{fig:img_chat} shows an example of image-grounded dialogues used in the existing work \cite{shuster-etal-2020-image}.
+While these works provide test beds for future studies, the scale of data (e.g., a few hundred thousand triples) could hinder further progress, due to the expensive and exhausting nature of human effort and the fact that one has to abandon the large-scale textual dialogue data as their background images have not been explicitly recorded or they are naturally formed regardless of the visual scene.
+Motivated by this, we propose leveraging both multimodal data (i.e., image-context-response triples) and large scale of unimodal data (i.e., textual dialogues) for image-grounded response generation.
+The key assumption is that the visual background behind a textual conversation can be represented by a latent image, and we try to recover the latent image from text to integrate the textual dialogue data into image-grounded conversation.
+Advantages of our approach are two-fold: (1) for image-grounded conversation where an image is given first, textual dialogues with latent visual variables can augment the multimodal data, and help alleviate the data sparsity issue; and (2) for text-based conversation where only textual dialogues are available, the latent variables can provide visual signals for response generation, and help suppress ``safe responses'' \cite{li2015diversity}.